 After federation, only Firmin continued to advertise.

 The article below explains that these buttons also came from Italy.

 Metal trouser/braces buttons may date from the late 18th century.
 They often bear generic slogans such as ‘Our Own Make’, ‘Best Ring Edge’, ‘Excelsior’, etc.

 Please note that these trouser buttons are also found overseas.
-They probably came from button manufacturing centres such as Birmingham.
-The same generic terms may have been used in more than one era and by more than one maker.
-These buttons are not valuable, but they are certainly interesting.
+They came from button manufacturing centres such as Birmingham.
+Note also the same generic terms may have been used in more than one era and by more than one maker.
+These buttons are not valuable, but they are certainly interesting!